nhejazi/txshift/README.md

-the counterfactual mean of an outcome under stochastic mechanisms for treatment assignment (Díaz and van der Laan 2012). `txshift` implements and builds upon a simplified algorithm for the targeted maximum likelihood (TML) estimator of such a counterfactual mean, originally proposed in Díaz and van der Laan (2018) and makes use of analogous machinery to compute an efficient one-step estimator (Pfanzagl and Wefelmeyer 1985). `txshift` integrates with the [`sl3` R package](https://github.com/tlverse/sl3) (Coyle et al. 2019) to allow constructed estimators to leverage machine learning in the estimation of nuisance parameters.
+the counterfactual mean of an outcome under stochastic mechanisms for treatment assignment (Díaz and van der Laan 2012). `txshift` implements and builds upon a simplified algorithm for the targeted maximum likelihood (TML) estimator of such a causal parameter, originally proposed by Díaz and van der Laan (2018), and makes use of analogous machinery to compute an efficient one-step estimator (Pfanzagl and Wefelmeyer 1985). `txshift` integrates with the [`sl3` package](https://github.com/tlverse/sl3) (Coyle et al. 2019) to allow for (ensemble) machine learning to be leveraged in the estimation procedure.

 For many practical applications (e.g., vaccine efficacy trials), observed data is often subject to a two-phase sampling mechanism (i.e., through the use of a two-stage design).
 In such cases, efficient estimators (of both varieties) must be augmented to construct unbiased estimates of the population-level causal parameter.
-Based on an augmentation procedure given by Rose and van der Laan (2011), inverse probability of censoring (IPC) weights may be applied directly to an appropriate loss function or to the efficient influence function estimating equation. `txshift` extends this approach to compute IPC-weighted one-step and TML estimators of the counterfactual mean under a stochastic treatment regime.
+Rose and van der Laan (2011) first introduced an augmentation procedure that relies on introducing inverse probability of censoring (IPC) weights directly to an appropriate loss function or to the efficient influence function estimating equation. `txshift` extends this approach to compute IPC-weighted one-step and TML estimators of the counterfactual mean under a stochastic treatment regime.